 Internet of Things is not new, machines have been connected for many years, but recent advancements in technology have led to significant functionality and performance improvements and the ability to connect what was once thought to be unconnectable.
 The result is not a revolution in technology, but a revolution on how companies can compete and dominate in their industry.

-For example, industrial and manufacturing companies are impacting the bottom line by better predicting preventative maintenance on new and pre-existing factory machinery, increasing throughput through real-time analysis of demand, and more precisely control inventories.
+For example, industrial and manufacturing companies are impacting the bottom line by better predicting preventive maintenance on new and pre-existing factory machinery, increasing throughput through real-time analysis of demand, and more precisely controlling inventories.
+Estimates are that Industrial IoT will help manufacturers increase productivity by 30%.
+(Enmotive)

 ConvIOT exists to assist companies in navigating the complexities of building scalable, maintainable, secure and cost-effective Internet of Things solutions with a built-in ROI.